 Regarding our Products Segment, all of our products are sold on a stand-alone basis and those market prices are evidence of the value of the products.
 To the extent that we also provide services (e.g., installation, training, etc.), those services are either included as part of the product or are subject to written contracts based on the stand-alone value of those services.
 Revenue from the sale of services is recognized when those services have been provided to the customer and evidence of the provision of those services exist.

-For further discussion of our revenue recognition accounting policies, refer to Note 2, paragraph h - "Revenue Recognition" in the financial statements.
+For further discussion of our revenue recognition accounting policies, refer to paragraph h of Note 2 "Revenue Recognition" in our Consolidated Financial Statements.

 Stock based Compensation